VoxHash/EngineerView-Portfolio/docs/configuration.md

 - Video URLs

 **Troubleshooting:**
-- **401 Error**: Twitch Helix API may require OAuth authentication, not just Client ID.
-This is a known limitation - Twitch's API requires OAuth for most endpoints
+- **401 Error**: Twitch Helix API requires OAuth authentication.
+Add `TWITCH_CLIENT_SECRET` to enable OAuth App Access Token flow.
+Without it, you'll get 401 errors.
 - **404 Error**: Channel name may be incorrect.
-Double-check your exact Twitch username
+Double-check your exact Twitch username (case-sensitive)
-- **403 Error**: Client ID may be invalid or the API endpoint may require different authentication
+- **403 Error**: Client ID or Client Secret may be invalid.
+Verify both in the Twitch Developer Console

-**Note on Twitch API Limitations:**
+**OAuth App Access Token Flow:**
-- Twitch's Helix API requires OAuth 2.0 authentication for most video-related endpoints
+- When `TWITCH_CLIENT_SECRET` is provided, the implementation automatically obtains an OAuth App Access Token
-- Using only a Client ID may result in 401 errors
+- This token is used for all Twitch API requests, avoiding 401 errors
-- For full functionality, you may need to implement OAuth flow (beyond the scope of this basic setup)
+- The token is cached and refreshed as needed
-- The current implementation will gracefully handle errors and return empty arrays if authentication fails
+- This is the recommended approach for server-side applications

 ## ⚙️ Site Configuration